SichangHe/sichanghe.github.io/src/notes/class_notes/csci651.md

 ## *Congestion Control for High Bandwidth-Delay Product Networks*, Dina Katabi, Mark Handley, Charlie Rohrsy

 - design transport protocol & router from scratch
-- router tell transport layer what to do
+- explicit feedback: router tell transport layer what to do
     - router give positive/negative feedback ($T_p,T_n$) when sender want to send more than router can handle
     - receiver copy congestion header and send to sender